top of page

 For my doctoral project, part of the EU-funded EMERGE project, I investigate emergent awareness in minimal collectives.
 I aim to develop a conceptual framework for collaborative awareness, introducing a novel concept of awareness and creating tools to assess it in both artificial and biological systems.
 My work will extend this framework to apply beyond individual agents, exploring awareness in collective systems.

-Curriculum Vitae available upon request.
+Curriculum Vitae available upon request (contact me at nadine.meertens [at] lrz.uni-muenchen.de).

 LMU Logo